dansuhhh/dommmDaniel/README.md

 # dommmDaniel
-dommmDaniel uses vanilla JavaScript and the native DOM API to recreate the functionality of the [jQuery library](https://jquery.com), which is known for its ability to operate across browsers in manipulating the DOM, handling events, and making AJAX requests.
+dommmDaniel uses vanilla JavaScript and the native DOM API to allow for manipulating the DOM, handling events, and making AJAX requests.

 ## Getting Started
 1. Download the repo.
 2. Place the dommmDaniel folder in your project directory.
-3. Run `npm run webpack dommmDaniel/main.js dommmDaniel/dommmDaniel.js` in Terminal.
+3. Run `webpack dommmDaniel/main.js dommmDaniel/dommmDaniel.js` in Terminal.
 4. In the header of your root html file, include the path to dommmDaniel.js in a `script` tag.
 5. Start using dommmDaniel!